Top 7 Things To Do in Bridgetown Western Australia 2023 Guide

 First, I’d like to respectfully acknowledge the Nyungar People, the Traditional Owners, and First People of these lands.
 I would like to pay my respect to the Elders past, present, and future, for they hold the memories, the traditions, the culture, and hopes of the Nyungar People.

-The land was developed into farms and orchards.
-However, the town was hit by problems from the 1960s to the 80s.
+The surrounding land was developed into farms and orchards, but the town was hit by problems from the 1960s to the 80s.
 This included the codling moth, which forced orchardists to uproot all their apples and pears.

 This made the town rethink and turned it into today’s tourist destination, with many annual events.